b0rdst31n/SbleedyGonzales/README.md

   -ex EXPLOITS [EXPLOITS ...], --exclude EXPLOITS [EXPLOITS ...]
                         Exclude exploits (e.g. --exclude exploit1, exploit2 OR --exclude 1,5)
   -in EXPLOITS [EXPLOITS ...], --include EXPLOITS [EXPLOITS ...]
-                        Scan only for provided (e.g. --exploits exploit1, exploit2 OR --exploits 1-4), --exclude is not taken into account
+                        Scan only for provided (e.g. --include exploit1, exploit2 OR --include 1-4), --exclude is not taken into account
+  -a, --auto            Run only automated scripts (that require no user input or interaction. e.g. to establish a connection)
   -r, --recon           Run a recon script.
 Saved in results/{target mac}/recon/ -re, --report         Create a report for a target device -rej, --reportjson    Create a report for a target device